-we think our card series are awesome conversation starters / relationship builders, but they're definitely not going to solve complicated mental health issues. fortunately, there are tons of amazing organizations out there that specialize in whatever it is that you or your loved one are going through.
+we think our card series are awesome conversation starters / relationship builders, but they're definitely not going to solve complicated health and mental health issues. fortunately, there are tons of amazing organizations that specialize in whatever it is that you or your loved one are going through.

 check out our growing resource directory below, and our guide — How to Approach Tough Subjects and Get Effective Help for a Loved One — for some tips as you get started.

 DEPRESSION / GRIEF / GENERAL MENTAL HEALTH SUPPORT

 Search for therapists, treatment centers, or support groups based on criteria like: insurance type, geography, mental health issue, sexuality, gender, age, language, faith, and therapy type.

 Crisis Support Services of Alameda County (SF Bay Area)

 Get help for yourself or get help for a loved one who is experiencing suicidal thoughts.

 Adult Crisis Referrals from the Crisis Support Community: